 The Commercial Bank was organized in 1934 as a financial services institution for the purposes of providing the quality of service that can be offered only by a community bank.
-Our professional staff are constantly looking for ways in which to expand the level of services and products that you expect and deserve, whether it is through a traditional checking account, club account, auto loan, business account, or a mortgage loan for the home of your dreams.
+Our professional staff are constantly looking for ways in which to expand the level of services and products that you expect and deserve, whether it is through a traditional checking account, internet or mobile banking, auto loan, business account, or a mortgage loan for the home of your dreams.
 There are many possibilities from which to choose and you can be assured that we will work hard to provide them for you.

 We are pleased that you are presently using or considering The Commercial Bank as your provider of financial services.
 Please don't hesitate to call on the People You Know at any time.